chef-boneyard/sdlc-facilitators-guide/sdlc-facilitators-guide.md

 + Weekly
 + 30 minutes
 + Ensure just enough work is ready for team
-+ Review items In Analysis, answer outstand questions from team.
++ Review items In Analysis, answer outstanding questions from team.
 Sort
 + Review Ready for Analysis.
 Sort
 + Refine work [at the top of ] the Backlog, ensuring there is enough work in
 + Ready for Analysis before the next Replenishment meeting